Whitemud River

+The fur trader Alexander Henry referred to it in 1799 as Riviere Terre Blanche, translated as "White Earth River" or "White Mud River", likely deriving its name from the colour of the clay and soil along its banks.

+Geography

 Other major streams feeding the river include the Big Grass River, Pine Creek, Squirrel Creek, Westbourne Drain and Rat Creek.

-The precise origin of the name is not known.
-The fur trader Alexander Henry referred to it as Rivier Terre Blanche, meaning "White Earth River".
-Geographic Board of Canada correspondence from a Mr. Garrioch of Portage la Prairie in 1905 indicates that the river got its name from the colour of the clay and soil along its banks.

 The river's depth ranges from a few centimeters in the summer to several meters in flood events.
 Fish species known to inhabit the river include northern pike, white suckers, flathead minnows, emerald shiners, common carp and walleye.

 Flows vary dramatically from year to year.
 The peak flow, measured at Westbourne in April 1979, was 11100 cuft/s, and zero flow has been measured on several occasions.
 Annual runoff volume has varied from 29000 acre.ft in 1989 to 495000 acre.ft in 2001.
 The mean annual volume at Westbourne is 161000 acre.ft.

+History

+Fur trader Alexander Henry referred to it in 1799 as Riviere Terre Blanche, translated as 'White Earth River' or 'White Mud River', likely deriving its name from the colour of the clay and soil along its banks.
+This clay, also found on alkaline flats or the mud on the lower river, would become greyish-white when used for plastering the chinks of log houses.
+In addition to the two translated English names, other variations of the river's name included White River (1808) and Little Mud River (1885).
+In 1933, its name was spelled as one word.

+In the early 19th century, traders of the Hudson's Bay Company (HBC) would spend their winters at the mouth of the Whitemud River, along the shore of Lake Manitoba.
+In 1815, a winter fur-trade post was established there, called Big Point House or Manitoba Lake House.
+It was expanded in 1820, but abandoned by 1824.

+Big Point House was in operation again from 1862 until circa 1894.